utayao/academic-kickstart/content/authors/admin/_index.md

 ---
 About Me

 I am a senior research scientist at [PAII Inc](http://www.paii-labs.com/).
-Before joining PAII in 2019, I obtained my PhD degree in Computer Science from University of Texas at Arlington under supervision from Dr. Junzhou Huang.
-I hold both Master and Bachelor Degree from Xi'an Jiaotong University in China.
+Before joining PAII in 2019, I obtained my PhD degree in Computer Science from University of Texas at Arlington under supervision from Dr. [Junzhou Huang](http://ranger.uta.edu/~huang/).
+I hold both Master's and Bachelor's Degree from Xi'an Jiaotong University in China.
 My research interests include computer vision and machine learning with a focus on medical imaging applications with deep learning-based approaches.

+I worked as research intern at NVIDIA and PAII in 2018 Summer and 2018 Fall, respectively.